chidilan/chidilan/README.md

 ### About me

 Hi!
-I'm Chi Dilan, a data enthusiast diving deep into SQL querying, R-based exploratory data analysis, and data visualization.
-My projects focus on uncovering insights from diverse datasets, including crime statistics, school performance, and e-commerce trends, using structured queries and statistical tools.
-* 3+ years of experience in data engineering and automation
-* Delivered 65% faster decision-making through real-time dashboards
-* Automated processes saving 100+ monthly work hours
+I'm Chi Dilan, a Business Intelligence enthusiast.
+By leveraging tools like Python, R, and the Microsoft Power Platform, I've been able to transform raw data into actionable insights, with projects spanning education, crime, and e-commerce analytics.
+* Built SQL-driven analyses for NYC school performance and Chicago crime trends
-* Skilled in building predictive analytics and AI-integrated workflows
+* Created visualizations in R and Tableau to reveal data patterns
+* Streamlined e-commerce sales reporting with Python and JSON processing

 ### Tech Arsenal
 <div align="center">